USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 (OOD VS Code)
 {:.subheader}

-1. Go to [Ceres Open Ondemand](http://ceres-ood.scinet.usda.gov/) and login.
+1. Go to [Ceres Open Ondemand](http://ceres-ood.scinet.usda.gov/) and log in.
 1. From the Interactive Apps menu at the top, select "VS Code Server"
    ![ood vscode interactiv app]({{ images_path }}/vscode/ood_vscode.png)
 1. Select the account you would like to use to run this job, as well as any other desired options.
 The defaults are usually sufficient, but if you want to run from a project rather than your home directory, be sure to update your working directory path.
    Click "Launch"
    ![selecting options and path]({{ images_path }}/vscode/choose_path.png)
 1. A new VS Code session will automatically be created on one of Ceres' compute nodes.
 This may take a few minutes depending on cluster demand.
 Once the session has been created, click "Connect to VS Code".